 CPAs in university courses can also claim 15 CPE hours per semester hour or 10 credits per quarter hour.
 Furthermore, individuals can obtain 1 CPE credit per qualifying classroom hour of a non-credit course.

 Attending Board meetings is also an acceptable method for obtaining CPE credit.
-However, it is limited to 4 hours per recertification period.
+However, it cannot surpass 4 hours per recertification period.